gw-kit/delta-coverage-plugin/README.md

         // Optional.
 Default is 'false'.
 If 'true' then the plugin uses native git to get diff.
     }

     // Required.
-    // For JaCoCo engine: by default '.exec' coverage binary files are configured from jacoco plugin.
-    // For Intellij engine: by default '.ic' coverage binary files are configured from kover plugin. coverageBinaryFiles = files("/path/to/jacoco/exec/file.exec")

-    // Required.
 By default sources are taken from jacoco plugin(or intellij) if the plugin is applied to a project. srcDirs = files("/path/to/sources")